eBay/parallec/README.md

 More details please check the [Change Log](https://github.com/eBay/parallec/blob/master/CHANGELOG.md).

+###Versions

+* The latest production-ready version is `0.10.x`, where we use in production.
+* **On async-http-client 2.x** The Parallec.io version using more up-to-date `async-http-client` (currently using AHC version `2.0.15`) is `0.20.0-SNAPSHOT`.
+This version has passed comprehensive unit tests but has not been used yet in production.
+This version **requires JDK8** due to AHC 2.x and can be used with the parallec-plugins with the same version `0.20.0-SNAPSHOT`, details please check [#37](https://github.com/eBay/parallec/issues/37).

 ###More Readings

 - [**More Examples**](https://github.com/ebay/parallec-samples#http) on setting context, send to Elastic Search / Kafka, async running, auto progress polling, track progress, TCP/SSH/Ping.
 UDP example is [here](https://github.com/eBay/parallec/blob/master/src/test/java/io/parallec/core/main/udp/ParallelClientUdpBasicTest.java), with more to come.